mui/mui-x/docs/data/introduction/licensing/licensing.md

 ## MIT vs. commercial licenses

 MUI has been building MIT-licensed React components since 2014, and we are committed to the continued advancement of the open-source libraries.
+Anything we release under an MIT license will remain MIT-licensed forever.
 You can learn more about our stewardship ethos in [this document from our company handbook](https://mui-org.notion.site/Stewardship-542a2226043d4f4a96dfb429d16cf5bd).

 We offer commercial licenses to developers who need the most advanced features that cannot be easily maintained by the open-source community.